 Contains ultrasound gel for current use on more than one patient; supplied empty and filled from a dispensing container (bottle is refillable).
-Note: use of these bottles is not recommended.

-Appendix 2: references and rationale
+Appendix 2.
+References and rationale

-Rationale and references for When to use sterile and non-sterile ultrasound gel section
+Rationale and references for when to use sterile and non-sterile ultrasound gel